KnightAlex/javascript30/index.md

 ## Day 17: Sorting band names
 This small script sorts band names alphabetically without the prefixes taken into account (An, The, A).
 Handy!
 [Demo here](day17-sortingnames)

+## Day 18: Adding up times
+A maths exercise in dealing with times and adding them up correctly